-For further information on how to make a connection to a compatible computer via infrared or a Bluetooth connection and how to install PC Suite, see the Installation Guide for PC Suite on the CD-ROM in the 'Install' section.
-For further information on how to use the PC Suite, see the PC Suite online help.
+For further information on how to make a connection to a compatible computer through infrared or a Bluetooth connection and how to install PC Suite, see "PC Suite" on page 149.
+For further information on how to use the PC Suite application, see the PC Suite online help.